neelkanth-shitolay/CSE110Page/index.md

 ## Basic Information
-1. I am from Cupertino, California, home of Apple.
+1. I am from Cupertino, *CA*, home of **Apple**.
 You can learn more about the company [here](https://www.apple.com/).
-2. Some of my hobbies include: [running, swimming, and watching football]
+2. Some of my hobbies include: running, swimming, and watching football